Business Bah Humbug!

 Ah yes.
-It’s that time of year when holiday goodies show up at the office, and the smell of pine and gingerbread is in the air.
+It’s that time of year when holiday goodies are everywhere, the smell of pine and gingerbread is in the air and people are in a cheery mood.

 There is a multitude of peace and goodwill, right?

-You may see it in clients, associates, co-workers, and more.
+You may see it in clients, co-workers, associates, and many others around you (on Zoom meetings, via the phone and in person).
 People who were once thoughtful and great to work with become short-tempered, angry and just plain obnoxious.

 And while you may notice this stress in others, what about yourself?

-- Do you hold the elevator door for others or frantically press the “close door” button when you step inside?
+• Do you hold the door for others or frantically rush inside and close the door behind you?

-- Do you scurry past co-workers who are asking for charitable donations?
+• Do you shy away from co-workers, friends and family members who are asking for charitable donations?

-- Do you avoid helping others with their projects for fear of not completing your own?
+• Do you avoid helping co-workers with their projects for fear of not completing your own?

-While these may seem like things Ebenezer Scrooge from Charles Dickens’ “A Christmas Carol” would do, they are going on right now… and without even knowing it, you could be guilty!
+While these may seem like things Ebenezer Scrooge from Charles Dickens’ “A Christmas Carol” would do, they are going on right now… and without even knowing it, you may be guilty!

 Stress Can Turn Us All Into Scrooges.